shahavp/SlasherZ/README.md

 # SlasherZ

+HOW TO PLAY:

+Download the SlasherZ.exe and follow the instructions to install all the assets.
+From there, you can run the game.

+INFO:

 This repository contains the source code for my 2 player fighter game programmed using Python and using Pygame.
 Majority of assets are purchased for free from third parties.
 Credits will be provided below (In progress)

 Player 1 controls: